Hard-Line Brexiteer Boris Johnson To Become Britain's New Prime Minister

 Others, including Chancellor of the Exchequer Philip Hammond, plan to resign on Wednesday.

-Johnson has vowed to leave the EU by an Oct.
-31 deadline whether or not a deal is reached.
-Most economists say such a move could be economically disastrous for Britain and even before his election was made official, the U.K.'s Office of Budget Responsibility warned that a no-deal Brexit could trigger an economic recession.
+Johnson has vowed to leave the EU by the current Oct.
+31 deadline, whether or not a deal is reached.
+Most economists say such a move could be economically disastrous for Britain and even before his election was made official, the U.K.'s Office of Budget Responsibility warned that a no-deal Brexit could trigger a recession.

 "We are getting ready to come out on 31 October.
 Come what may," Johnson told reporters last month.